 The Group has continued to invest in research and development to ensure the future success of the business.
-During the year the Group capitalised development costs of £2.9m and a further £0.6m was expensed.
+During the year the Group capitalised development costs of £2.7m and £0.4m was expensed.
 Further details about the Group's approach to R&D can be found in the Strategic Report.